 by Mary Burns, Tenshey Executive Coach

 While career coaching has been around for over 25 years, many still wonder what a career coach does, how she/he works with a client and what the whole point of coaching is all about.
 Consider a coach your career partner.
 A coach is an advisor and guide who can support your strategic career planning and help you to accomplish near and long term career goals plus help you find that next great role.
-Your coach is also someone who will help you navigate every day situations in the office — many of which may challenge have and have the potential to take your career sideways.
+Your coach is also someone who will help you navigate everyday situations in the office — many of which may challenge and have the potential to take your career sideways.

 To help you keep things on track and avoid career derailment, consider the following coaching topics as valuable opportunities to engage with a coach.
 Tenshey’s EXPLORE coaching program is a great place to start!

 - Prepare for a performance review discussion